mkrg01/gene_dup_polar/README.md

 # gene_dup_polar

-Code repository to run analyses for Nishiguchi, T. and Ishikawa, A. "Convergent gene duplication in Arctic and Antarctic teleost fish."
+Code repository to run analyses for Nishiguchi, T. and Ishikawa, A. "Convergent gene duplication in Arctic and Antarctic teleost fishes."

 [Snakemake](https://snakemake.github.io/) is used to manage the workflow.